UCL-Biosciences/2025-11-03-Biosciences/index.md

 humantime: ""    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2025-11-05      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2025-12-05        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Contributors from UCL's Biosciences and ARC, plus Learn To Discover and Microsoft"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Contributors from UCL Biosciences and ARC, plus Learn To Discover and Microsoft"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 email: ["james.d.gilbert@ucl.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes: https://hackmd.io/GzP_OLqISf6e-6lmFnuv6g # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)